briansmlee/briansmlee.github.io/docs/_esl_posts/03_03_Summary.md

 Unlike Forward, Backward cannot be used if $ N <= p $ because $X^TX$ in the Z-score is not invertible.

 ### 3.3.3 Forward-Stagewise regression

+At each step, selects a feature that is most correlated with the current residual.
+To current coefficient of that feature, adds univariate linear regression coefficient of the residual onto that feature.